shreyabatra4/pytexas2023/README.md

 ### _Walking the Line_ by Brandon Rhodes

 This keynote was centered on how errors in code make Python developers feel.
-Brandon demonstrated how too much going right can lead to insecurity and doubt, if the code I am writing is really being tested.
-In contrast, too much red was made to impact developers to feel that the file was being read and so on.
-It was also pointed out that many times the errors that came up are not conceptual but regarding smaller things, such as which file is being read.
+Brandon demonstrated how too much going right can lead to insecurity and doubt, and consider if the code a developer is writing is really being tested.
+In contrast, too many errors was made to impact developers to feel frustration.
+It was also pointed out that many times the errors that came up are not conceptual but regarding smaller things that don't relate to the logic or even code being written.

 Brandon also empahsized how the goal is to ensure that you don't make changes that lead to a plethora of more changes - rather that developers should find the root cause and go from there.
 Furthermore, he pointed out a classic mistake that people think simplifying code doesn't always optimize it.
-Brandon, as well as many speakers through the conference also discussed Test Driven Development as a key principle to shipping better code.
+Brandon, as well as many speakers through the conference also discussed Test Driven Development as a key principle to shipping better, more reliable code.

 ### _Tale of Two Typings_ by Thomas Stephens